 ☕️ Gluten-Free Drinks at Starbucks

-Starbucks offers a variety of gluten-free drinks but caution is advised with added toppings, syrups, or powders that may contain gluten or risk cross-contamination.
+Starbucks offers a variety of gluten-free drinks but be careful when adding toppings, syrups, or powders because they may contain gluten or risk cross-contamination.

 - Plain coffee